BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction, architectural, and engineering related expert designations, the Springfield, Oregon Construction Expert Directory offers a wide range of trial support and construction consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction claims and trial support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing captive assets which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings national experience and local capabilities to Springfield and the surrounding areas.
+Leveraging from approximately 5000 construction and design related expert witness designations, the Springfield, Oregon Construction Expert Directory delivers a superior construction and design expert support solution to construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides construction claims investigation, testimony, and support services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+Utilizing captive assets which comprise construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings national experience and local capabilities to Springfield region.

 Construction Expert Witness News & Info